kkamara/kkamara/README.md

 </summary>

 > Hi
 >
+> As the lead web and mobile developer at Joystick, since February 2024, I created the mobile app and website for the company.
+In April 2025, I was then promoted to chief technical officer (CTO).
+>
-> As the Chief Technical Officer (CTO) of Joystick, I create, manage, and deploy the software solutions that Joystick offers.
-I oversee and contribute towards the complete technical operations for the company, including, but not limited to, managing programming, IT infrastructure, task management, development, team members, and product technical direction.
+> As the chief technical officer (CTO) of Joystick, I create, manage, and deploy the software solutions that Joystick offers.
+I oversee and contribute towards the complete technical operations for the company, including but not limited to managing programming, IT infrastructure, task management, development, team members, and product technical direction.
 >
 > www.kelvinkamara.com